 - A digital scan of your teeth using our iTero® scanner

-Dr. Igel will review each of these with you, discuss your desired orthodontic results and provide a customized corrective treatment plan.
+Dr. Igel and Dr. Chartrand will review each of these with you, discuss your desired orthodontic results and provide a customized corrective treatment plan.

-We believe the key to a successful outcome with Invisalign is a highly skilled orthodontist creating the right treatment plan for you.
-When Invisalign is your prescribed treatment, Dr. Igel creates a complete treatment plan, from the initial position of your teeth to their final desired position, with the use of advanced 3D computer imaging technology.
-The records taken are sent to the Invisalign lab with detailed instructions on how Dr. Igel wants your teeth to be moved.
-Once Dr. Igel approves your treatment plan, Invisalign clinicians start to create your custom-made clear aligners, also called trays.
+We believe the key to a successful outcome with Invisalign is a is our highly skilled orthodontists creating the right treatment plan for you.
+When Invisalign is your prescribed treatment, Dr. Igel and Dr. Chartrand will create a complete treatment plan, from the initial position of your teeth to their final desired position, with the use of advanced 3D computer imaging technology.
+The records taken are sent to the Invisalign lab with detailed instructions on how they want your teeth to be moved.
+Once Dr. Igel and Dr. Chartrand approve your treatment plan, Invisalign clinicians start to create your custom-made clear aligners, also called trays.
 Once our office receives the trays, typically in three to four weeks, we’re ready to start the straightening process!

 Each set of Invisalign aligners are worn for (usually) one week at a time.
 Aligners are designed to move your teeth in small increments.
 Each aligner is designed slightly straighter than your teeth.
 This puts gentle, constant pressure on your teeth, so that over the course of the week, your teeth move to match the aligner.

 As you progress in the series of aligners, your teeth continue to move — little by little, week by week — until they have straightened to their final positions.